Skip to main content

 })

-In this example, a new route is defined and then RebuildTree() is called to make sure the new route is registered and available.
+In this example, a new route is defined, and RebuildTree() is called to ensure the new route is registered and available.

 Note: Use this method with caution.
-It is not thread-safe and calling it can be very performance-intensive, so it should be used sparingly and only in development mode.
-Avoid using it concurrently.
+It is not thread-safe and can be very performance-intensive.
+Therefore, it should be used sparingly and primarily in development mode.
+It should not be invoke concurrently.

 🧠 Context